'You live a new life for every language you speak. If you only speak one language, you only live once.'

 Czech Proverb

-At Allerton Bywater, we hope that children become enthused language learners by the time they leave us at the end of Year 6, understanding that a little language can go a long way.
-We want them to appreciate the range of doors that learning a language can open, to understand that letter-sound correspondences vary between languages and to realise that speaking another language is not merely learning and swapping a huge list of words.
+Across the BLP, schools electing to teach French follow the curriculum written by leaders and specialists across the trust.
+Staff in our schools hope that children become enthused language learners by the time they leave us at the end of Year 6, understanding that a little language can go a long way.
+We want pupils to appreciate the range of doors that learning a language can open, to understand that letter-sound correspondences vary between languages and to realise that speaking another language is not merely learning and swapping a huge list of words.
 We hope that children begin to see connections between English and other languages.
-Learning a language, even just a few words, helps us to appreciate the cultures of others.
-These are all skills that will benefit language learning later in life, even if children don't study French at secondary school.

 We devote as much time revisiting and revising previously learnt content as teaching new content.
-We know that a little language goes a long way and we want to be sure that children remember their language learning over time.
 Our teaching involves using phonic strategies to ensure children pronounce words accurately and beautifully.
 Children have opportunities to practise the spelling and writing of key phrases as well as discussion.
-Often, we will introduce phrases with their literal translations (Did you know that the French say I have ten years instead of I am ten years old?) so that children can understand how the language is constructed, which will help them manipulate and construct new sentences.
+Often, we will introduce phrases with their literal translations (Did you know that the French say ‘I have ten years’ instead of ‘I am ten years old’?) so that children can understand how the language is constructed, which will help them manipulate and construct new sentences.

 Please find our long-term plan for French below.
 Note that it will develop over time to include more units as children become more familiar with the language.